Tenneb/Tic-TacToe/README.md

 @version 1.0 of 07.06.2016
 @author Bennet Wilhelm

-Special thanks to Skim and to Gerhard Röhner, the creator of the Java-Editor, the programm I used to program this Tic-Tac-Toe (http://javaeditor.org/doku.php)
+Special thanks to Skim and to Gerhard Röhner, the creator of the Java-Editor, the application I used to program this Tic-Tac-Toe (http://javaeditor.org/doku.php)

 Note: In case you find some German comments in the code do not wonder.
 I am German.